 Each employer designates one individual as the primary Reporting Official.
 The primary Reporting Official is responsible for ensuring that the monthly report is submitted correctly and on time, invoices are reviewed and paid in a timely manner, checking the monthly packet for pertinent information, and answering inquiries from KPPA.

 The Division of Employer Reporting, Compliance and Education (ERCE) has three teams based on reporting method: School Board, File/Web, and KHRIS (employers reported by the Personnel Cabinet).
 Each team can assist employers with questions about reporting, compliance, error resolution and other agency needs.
 Please contact

 Reporting Official Duties

 Participating employers must submit employee information and retirement contributions through the Monthly Reporting process.
-KRS creates a template every month on the evening of the
+KPPA creates a template every month on the evening of the

 25th and makes it available to each employer.
 The primary Reporting Official receives an email notification that the monthly report template and/or packet is available in Employer Self Service (ESS).
 Reporting Officials have until the